 IN LIEU OF FLOWERS,

 The family asks for memorial contributions to be made to the Jamie’s Hope Foundation;

 JAMIE’S LEGACY OF HOPE SHIRT

-Please join us in celebrating Jamie by wearing all-white attire.
-Her Celebration of Life event will be a beautiful, Houston Texans themed White Party.
-Please dress in all white (dressy casual to cocktail attire), one of the Legacy of Hope t-shirts, or your Liberty White Texans attire.
+Everyone celebrated Jamie by wearing all-white attire.
+Her Celebration of Life event was a beautiful, Houston Texans themed White Party.